OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 Log files are easy to handle with LLMs because they can be considered a stream of unstructured text, and LLMs are good at consuming such text blobs.
 However, questions about a space's configuration require us to serialize and present the space's state in a format that the LLM can reason about.

-There are many formats for defining the configuration of a platform like Octopus as text, including JSON, XML, YAML, TOML, HCL, OCL (used by Octopus Config-as-Code) and more.
+There are many formats for defining the configuration of a platform like Octopus as text, including JSON, XML, YAML, TOML, HCL, [OCL](octopus.com/docs/projects/version-control/ocl-file-format) (used by Octopus Config-as-Code) and more.

 There are requirements for the selection of a format:

 * It must support compound documents.
 This is important because we want to mix and match the resources in the context window without inventing new parent container objects.
 YAML uses three dashes to separate documents, while HCL and OCL allow resources to be added or removed from documents as needed.
 JSON, XML, and TOML typically require all related data to be placed in one structure.
 * It must have an unambiguous method for relating resources.
 HCL excels here with its expression syntax, allowing one resource to reference a property of another resource, typically linking up IDs.
-* It needs to be able to serialize all resources an Octopus space exposes.
-Again, HCL does a good job here as the Octopus Terraform provider already defines structures for Octopus resources.
+* It must be able to serialize all resources an Octopus space exposes.
+Again, HCL does a good job here as the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) already defines structures for Octopus resources.
 OCL is limited to describing projects and variables, making it unsuitable for this task.
 JSON is another option here, given all Octopus resources have a JSON representation in the API.
 There are no practical public examples of representing Octopus resources in XML, TOML, or YAML.
 * Ideally, LLMs should have been given a chance to train on public examples of these structures.
 HCL is the clear winner here, with dozens of examples in the tests for the Octopus Terraform provider.
-The LLM has likely seen JSON representations of Octopus resources, although examples tend to be scattered in the wild.
+The LLM has likely seen JSON representations of Octopus resources as well, although examples tend to be scattered in the wild.

 Given these requirements, serializing Octopus spaces to HCL was the best choice.
 So, queries relating to the configuration of an Octopus space work by identifying the entities being requested, converting those entities into HCL, placing the HCL in the context, and having the LLM answer the question based on the context.

 This results in a process that:

 * Avoids the need for secondary storage and indexing of Octopus data because everything is queried from the Octopus API directly
-* Respects the existing RBAC controls enforced by the Octopus API because all requests include the Octopus API key of the chat user
+* Respects the existing RBAC controls enforced by the Octopus API because all requests are made with the Octopus API key of the chat user
 * Ensures prompts are answered with live data because all data is obtained as needed
 * Does not require any additional capabilities to be built into the central Octopus platform